Why Unused Items Aren't Harmless, Plus 7 Easy Ways to Clear the Clutter

 6. The Paper Chase

 Pick a convenient time each day, say as soon as you walk in the door from work.
 Deal with mail (recycle, shred, file, or pay as needed), organize school papers, update the family calendar and discard notices.
+If you don't let it become a gigantic pile, the daily task only takes a couple of minutes!

 7. The Before and After